rtomasa/MkDocs_RePlay/docs/videobasic.md

 **NOTE:** when changing between LCD and CRT modes, you must reboot the system to apply the configuration.

-## Dual Screen Mode
+## Multi Screen

 RePlay OS is able to make use of dual screen configuration in both LCD and CRT configurations.
-You can select different modes from `REPLAY OPTIONS > VIDEO > DUAL SCREEN MODE`:
+You can select different modes from `REPLAY OPTIONS > VIDEO > MULTI SCREEN`:

-* `OFF`: for single screen configuration.
+* `DISABLED`: for single screen configuration.
-* `DUPLICATE`: clones the image in both screens.
+* `DUAL DUPLICATE`: clones the image in both screens.
 Useful for streaming or recreating arcades like Sega Versus City.
-* `HORIZONTAL`: uses both screens in horizontal extended way.
+* `DUAL HORIZONTAL`: uses both screens in horizontal extended way.
 Useful for dual screen arcade games like Sagaia or OutRunners.
-* `VERTICAL`: uses both screens in vertical extended way.
+* `DUAL VERTICAL`: uses both screens in vertical extended way.
 Useful for arcades like Punch-Out or Nintendo DS.

 ## LCD Type